maartenba/maartenba.github.io/src/data/blog/2010-04-09-using-windows-azure-drive-in-php-(or-ruby).md

         throw new NotImplementedException();
     }
 }

 ```

-<p>There&rsquo;s our skeleton!
-Now for the implementation&hellip; (Note: insane amount of code coming!)
+There’s our skeleton!
+Now for the implementation… (Note: insane amount of code coming!)

 ```csharp
 public class AzureDriveModule : IHttpModule